mandarini/SimpleMap/README.md

 2. Import it in your component
 3. Define it in your constructor
 4. Create a `<div>` in your DOM with an `id` of your preference.
 We will put our map in that `<div>`.
 5. Style your div, so that it has a specific height and width.
-The height and width can be given in pixels, in viewport height/width units (`vh`, `vw`), but NOT in percentage (`%`).
+The height and width can be given in pixels, in viewport height/width units (`vh`, `vw`), etc, but __NOT__ in percentage (`%`) for both width and height.
 6. You want to load your map after your view has been created, because you will be trying to access DOM elements (our div!).
-So, you will need to be implementing `AfterViewInit`.
+So, you will need to be implementing [AfterViewInit](https://angular.io/guide/lifecycle-hooks#afterview).
 7. Ready to go!
+See it [live](https://mandarini.github.io/SimpleMap/)

 ## Why do we need this?